paddyohanlon/remote-manifesto/_posts/2014-01-27-sublime-text-search-file-type.md

 <img src="/assets/sublime-text-search-file-type.png" alt="Screenshot of Sublime Text 2, showing searching by a specific file type, specifically *.scss">

-Before I found this option I was excluding .css files from projects.
+Before I found this option I was excluding .css files from projects via settings.
 That confused the heck out of me several times, wondering where all my CSS files had gone, forgetting I had added that setting.